iwataka/autoresume.fish/README.md

 ## Usage

-Just install this plugin and now you can `autoresume`.
+Just install this plugin and now you can AUTO_RESUME.

 For example: